 Lviv Euro DrupalCamp, IT Sales&Marleting Summit, ConversionCon, Bid&Tender Winner Conference, DrupalTour...
-All these and many other IT events are “house specialties” of InternetDevels, created by the careful (and beautiful) hands of our event managers Maria and Victoria.
+All these and many others IT events are “house specialties” of InternetDevels, created by the careful (and beautiful) hands of our event managers Maria and Victoria.
 We caught our always busy bees and asked them about the secrets of how these events are born in order to tell you about it.

 It’s now hard to believe that once it all started with several projects dedicated to one area, which was Drupal.
-With time, the InternetDevels company grew and needed development — not only for web developers, but also other experts.
+With time, the InternetDevels website development company grew and needed development — not only for web developers, but also other experts.
 Based on our needs, we started organizing more and more diverse events.

 Previously, we had just one major conference a year, and this year we have already held three, and the fourth one is approaching (Lviv Euro DrupalCamp 2016).
 And between these there were a lot of small ones, each of which had its own purpose.
 In addition, one of the event managers, Maria, also began to hold her own events with herself as the sole speaker.
 And it’s just the beginning!